Publications

 Quantum Optimisation of General Join Trees

 Recent advances in the manufacture of quantum computers attract much attention over a wide range of fields, as early-stage quantum processing units (QPU) have become accessible.
-While contemporary quantum systems are very limited, mature QPUs are speculated to excel at optimisation problems.
-Their use is hence very attractive for the database domain, which features a broad range of complex optimisation problems with large solution spaces.
-Yet, the use of QPUs on database problems remains largely unexplored, prompting further evaluation of the aptitude of quantum systems in the database domain, starting with its most fundamental problems.
+While contemporary quantum machines are very limited in size and capabilities, mature QPUs are speculated to eventually excel at optimisation problems.
+This makes them an attractive technology for database problems, many of which are based on complex optimisation problems with large solution spaces.
+Yet, the use of quantum approaches on database problems remains largely unexplored.
 In this paper, we address the long-standing join ordering problem, one of the most extensively researched database problems.
-Rather than solving arbitrary problems, the use of QPUs requires specific mathematical problem encodings.
-Such a formulation was recently proposed for the join ordering problem, allowing first small-scale queries to be optimised on quantum hardware.
-However, the existing problem encoding is a faithful transformation of a mixed integer linear programming (MILP) formulation for JO, and hence inherits all limitations of the MILP method.
+Rather than running arbitrary code, QPUs require specific mathematical problem encodings.
+An encoding for the join ordering problem was recently proposed, allowing first small-scale queries to be optimised on quantum hardware.
+However, it is based on a faithful transformation of a mixed integer linear programming (MILP) formulation for JO, and inherits all limitations of the MILP method.
 Most strikingly, the existing encoding only considers a solution space with left-deep join trees, which tend to yield larger costs than general, bushy join trees.
-In this paper, we hence propose a novel QUBO encoding for the join ordering problem.
-Rather than transforming existing formulations, we present a native encoding tailored to quantum systems, which allows quantum optimisation of general, bushy join trees.
-Thereby, we exhaust the full potential of QPUs for join order optimisation.
+We propose a novel QUBO encoding for the join ordering problem.
+Rather than transforming existing formulations, we construct a native encoding tailored to quantum systems, which allows us to process general bushy join trees.
+This makes the full potential of QPUs available for solving join order optimisation problems.

 Ready to Leap (by Co-Design)?
 Join Order Optimisation on Quantum Hardware

 The prospect of achieving computational speedups by exploiting quantum phenomena makes the use of quantum processing units (QPUs) attractive for many algorithmic database problems.
 Query optimisation, which concerns problems that typically need to explore large search spaces, seems like an ideal match for quantum algorithms.
 We present the first quantum implementation of join ordering, one of the most investigated and fundamental query optimisation problems, based on a reformulation to quadratic binary unconstrained optimisation problems.
 We empirically characterise our method on two state-of-the-art approaches (gate-based quantum computing and quantum annealing), and identify speed-ups compared to the best know classical join ordering approaches for input sizes conforming to current quantum annealers.
 Yet, we also confirm that limits of early-stage technology are quickly reached.
-Current QPUs are classified as noisy, intermediate scale quantum computers (NISQ), and are restricted by a variety of limitations that reduce their capabilities as compared to ideal future QPUs, which prevents us from scaling up problem dimensions and reaching practical utility.
-To overcome these challenges, our formulation accounts for specific QPU properties and limitations, and allows us to trade between achievable solution quality and problem size.
-In contrast to all prior work on quantum computing for query optimisation and database-related challenges, we go beyond currently available QPUs, and explicitly target the scalability limitations: Using insights gained from numerical simulations and our experimental analysis, we identify key criteria for co-designing QPUs to improve their usefulness for join ordering, and show how even relatively minor physical architectural improvements can result in substantial enhancements.
-Finally, we outline a path towards practical utility of custom-designed QPUs.

 2022